-It also sets air quality standards (such as limit and target values and alert thresholds) for specified pollutants (such as particulate matter - PM{10} , $PM{2.5}$ - and nitrogen dioxide) in order to avoid, prevent or reduce harmful effects on human health and the environment as a whole.
+It also sets air quality standards (such as limit and target values and alert thresholds) for specified pollutants (such as particulate matter - $PM{10}$ , $PM{2.5}$ - and nitrogen dioxide) in order to avoid, prevent or reduce harmful effects on human health and the environment as a whole

-When limit values or target values104 are exceeded, the Air Quality Directive requires Member States to establish air quality plans setting out measures to attain these values.
-When there is a risk that the levels of pollutants will exceed one or more alert thresholds, Member States are required to draw up short-term action plans indicating the measures to be taken in the
+When limit values or target values are exceeded, the Air Quality Directive requires Member States to establish air quality plans setting out measures to attain these values.

-States are required to draw up short-term action plans indicating the measures to be taken in the short term in order to reduce the risk or duration of this exceedance.
+When there is a risk that the levels of pollutants will exceed one or more alert thresholds, Member States are required to draw up short-term action plans indicating the measures to be taken in the short term in order to reduce the risk or duration of this exceedance.

-Furthermore, the Air Quality Directive contains provisions allowing, under specific circumstances, a postponement of attainment deadlines105 and exemptions for the application of the limit value for PM{10} until 11 June 2011.
+Furthermore, the Air Quality Directive contains provisions allowing, under specific circumstances, a postponement of attainment deadlines $^{105}$ and exemptions for the application of the limit value for $PM{10}$ until 11 June 2011.

 Does your local/regional authority comply with the limit/target values?

 Basque Government is a regional authority.
 During the 2010, the limit values established in the directive have been complied but in the past there were exceedance for particulate matter during the years of 2003,2004, 2005 and 2006